burcukolcak/burcukolcak.github.io/_pages/teaching.md

 Since October 2021, I am a diversity in data graduate specialist at Rutgers New Brunswick Libraries, where I investigate issues of diversity relating to data science and present my findings to the Rutgers Community.
 I also deliver workshops on quantitative and computational methods for social science research.

 ### <i> Upcoming Workshops </i>
-* Framing Racial Justice and Police Brutality in the Age of Black Lives Matter: A View from Twitter
 * Text as Data: Introduction to Text Analysis for Social Science Research
 * Racial Bias in Policing Data
 * Image as Data: Introduction to Quantitative Image Analysis